Edith Bowen Laboratory School's History

-Edith Bowen Laboratory School (EBLS) is a K - 5 public charter school located on the campus of Utah Sate University and is a unit in the Emma Eccles Jones College of Education and Human Services (CEHS).
-The school has provided quality education for more than eight decades to students from all across Cache Valley.
+Edith Bowen Laboratory School (EBLS) is a K - 6 public charter school located on the campus of Utah State University and is a unit in the Emma Eccles Jones College of Education and Human Services (CEHS).
+The school has provided quality education for nearly a century to students from all across Cache Valley.
 The original 1928 site for the campus was the old Whittier School in Logan, Utah.
 This facility served as a teacher training site for the College of Education until the laboratory school was moved to the campus of USU in 1957 and was formally named Edith Bowen Laboratory School.
 A new facility was completed on campus in 2004.

 In 2006, EBLS became a charter school through Logan City School District, renewing its commitment to fostering a diverse, interactive, and inviting school environment where the community of learners extends from kindergartners to adults.
 The school commits itself to building capable, life-long learners through developmentally appropriate education, applied research, and innovative educational practices.